platformio/platformio-core/docs/what-is-platformio.rst

 in to your project.
 Also lots of examples allow you to start developing quickly.
 PlatformIO initially was developed with Command line philosophy.
 It’s been successfully used with other IDE’s like Eclipse or Visual Studio.
-Recently they’ve released a version with built in IDE based on Atom text editor".
+Recently they’ve released a version with built in IDE based on Atom text editor", - [Embedds]_.

 Problematic
 -----------